 Make a list of all your transferable and specialist skills, with examples of when you've demonstrated each.
 An honest assessment of your skills, values and interests will prove useful when narrowing down your options in the next step.
 You can also see where you measure up in terms of the skills employers are looking for.

-Consider where you are now, where you want to be and how you're going to get there when it comes to fulfilling your career aspirations.
+Consider where you are now, where you want to be and how you're going to get there.
 If choosing a career has left you feeling lost, start by asking yourself the following questions: